toralf/torutils/README.md

 ² An attacker could place 1 malicious ip within a /24 or /16 range and harms all of them at once otherwise.

 ³ The connection limit sounds rigid.
-But how likely is it that more than the given number of Tor proxies behind the same (NATed) ip address do connect to the same guard/entrynode at the same time?
+By which likelihood more than the given number of Tor proxies at the same ip address do connect to the same guard at the same time?
-Should this probability affects the sizing of a DDoS solution?
+Is that probability big enough to affect the sizing of a DDoS solution?

 ### Installation